distributed-system-analysis/pbench/docs/API/V1/list.md

-# `GET /api/v1/datasets/list`
+# `GET /api/v1/datasets`

-This API returns an `application/json` document describing the set of datasets accessible to the client.
-(An unauthenticated client can only access "public" datasets.)
+This API returns an `application/json` document describing a filtered collection of datasets accessible to the client.
+(An unauthenticated client can only list datasets with access `public`.)

-The list of datasets may be further filtered by owner, access, name substring, or by creation date range using the query parameters.
+The collection of datasets may be filtered using any combination of a number of query parameters, including `owner`, `access`, `name` substring, date range, and arbitrary metadata filter expressions.

+Large collections can be paginated for efficiency using the `limit` and `offset` query parameters.

 ## Query parameters